-Being unable to concentrate or focus is quite a common problem.
-In therapy, clients sometimes say things like “I can’t think”.
+Not being able to focus or concentrate is quite a common problem.
+In therapy, clients sometimes say things like “I can’t focus on anything”.
 There are many reasons this happens.
 Indeed, it’s quite normal to experience a lapse in our ability to focus from time to time.
 But when it goes on for too long, it’s important to understand that ironically, this deserves our attention.
-If you’re already struggling with the ability to concentrate, this article might test your attention, but if you muster on, you’ll learn about the signs, diagnosis, and treatment, as well as what to do when you can t focus.
+If you’re already struggling with the ability to concentrate, this article might test your attention, but if you muster on, you’ll learn about the signs, diagnosis, and treatment, as well as what to do when you can’t focus.
 In so doing, you can improve cognitive and day-to-day functioning and therefore take more enjoyment from simple tasks like reading a book, or having a conversation.

 Signs Of Having Trouble Focusing

 One sure sign that there might be problems with concentration is if the thought “my mind is all over the place” has occurred to you, especially if this is a frequent thought.
 When our minds are not being able to focus, we can struggle with memory as well.
 This is because when attention is scattered, the brain is unable to encode memories.
 This lack of focus means the transfer of information to long-term memory is impaired, resulting in forgetfulness.